rozensoftware/flea/README.md

 The port number is sewn into the program code.
 It can be changed there or a new functionality could be written to specify it as a command parameter.
 If you ran the server in the console you can stop it by CTRL-C.

+## Camera capture

+The Flea Server has the ability to record a short vidoes.
+On Linux a single frame is taken but on Windows two seconds long video is recorded.
+Currently the user can see a glowing light next to the camera when it is on.
+This is something to work on because we won't a user to know he was being watched.

 ## License